orgua/shepherd_v2_planning/11_concept_hw_cape.rst

 Energy-Recorder/Emulator:
     - easiest case: replay / emulation could "just" rely on voltage-DAC and target-current-draw measurement?
     - current implementation: recording with U/I before DC-Conv, emulation with U/I meas. after DC-Conv
+    - if recorder stays: converter could be modular, interface would offer shunt_in (V_sIn, V_sOut) and V_cOut Converter output, and some control pins
+        - is the DAC for voltage reference really needed?
+LDO enough?

 Capelet - System
     - get rid of pin-headers for b2b / mezzanine - interconnect -> molex, flex cable, hirose ...